Divyakeerthi12/Connect3game/README.md

 IDE : IntelliJ 2017.1 Community

-Note:https:Connect3Game.jar--> This is a jar file.
+Note: Connect3Game.jar--> This is a jar file.
 You can download and play the game.